russluber/project-rap-sheet/README.md

 ## Overview

 The first objective of this project is to create a database for FlipTop rap battles.
-To this end, this project builds a clean battle-level dataset from two raw sources:
+To this end, this project builds a clean battle-level dataset from three raw sources:

 1. `youtube_videos.json`
    Raw YouTube upload metadata collected from the [FlipTop channel](https://www.youtube.com/@fliptopbattles).

 2. `matchup_events_metadata.csv`
    Raw event and matchup metadata scraped from the [FlipTop website](https://www.fliptop.com.ph/videos/battle).

+3. `versetracker_event_dates.csv`
+    Raw event and event date data scraped from [Verse Tracker](https://versetracker.com/battles/fliptop)

 The main output is a cleaned `df_battles` table with one row per battle, including: